Skip to main content

 3. Signal is truncated to start at 0 seconds (only applicable if signal has moment values before time = 0 seconds)

-4. Finds the absolute maximum lateral moment and the time it occured
+4. Finds the absolute maximum lateral moment and the time it occurred

 5. Calculates the percent of the IARV that the absolute maximum neck lateral force reaches